This post may contain affiliate links. See full disclosure here.

 I’d fallen in to a rut.

-Working from home it’s easy to just hang out in pajamas and sweats all day.
+Working from home it’s easy to just hang out in pajamas pants or sweats all day — what I often refer to as my farm clothes.
 And I hate to admit that was my typical attire.
 I knew I might need to rethink my wardrobe when my little boy became alarmed the day I exited the bedroom in jeans.
 He wondered where we were going!
 And let’s not even talk about what I’d do if say the UPS gal happened by or a neighbor stopped over.

 That’s when I decided I needed to pay a little better attention to my daily clothing choices.